-rather than whites might seem incongruous at first blush.
-Whites are after all the majority and Asians the minority, even in the applicant pool for elite schools, and there is no reason to think that Asians cluster towards the bottom.
-Indeed the record in this case shows that they rank at the top of this pool at Harvard in terms of academic and extracurricular achievement.
-Pet.
-Cert.
-15. So one would expect that whites would at the very least bear the cost of these preferences in proportion to their share of the applicant pool.
-The fact that they do not - that they are apparently the last to go while Asian-Americans are often the first - suggests, as do the consistently lower "personal ratings" given to Asian applicants by Harvard admissions officials (Pet.
-Cert.
-15-17; App.
-190; J.A.
-6006), that implicit bias may be at play here.
+The evidence that racial preferences for Black and Latino students now come largely at the expense of Asian-Americans rather than whites might seem incongruous at first blush.
+Whites are after all the majority and Asians the minority, even in the applicant pool for top schools, and there is no reason to think that Asians cluster towards the bottom.
+(Indeed copious evidence in the Harvard case shows that they rank at the top of this pool there.)
+So one would expect that whites would at the very least bear the cost of these preferences in proportion to their share of the applicant pool.
+The fact that they do not - that they are apparently the last to go while Asian-